BicoTeam/Bico-whitepaper/WHITEPAPER.md

 ## Vision and mission

 BICO is the world's first ICO funded book that will teach entrepreneurs how get funding for their projects and also teach beginner investors to make informed decisions.
 We will teach you everything that is necessary to make your own successful ICO.

-Our vision is that ICOs will be accesible to everybody and perceived as a regular way of funding your own startup
+> *Knowledge is power.
+Information is liberating.
+Education is the premise of progress, in every society, in every family* ---- Kofi Annan

+Our vision is that ICOs will be accesible to everybody and perceived as a regular way of funding your own startup.
 Our mission is to bring clearness, knowledge and information to the world of cryptocurrencies.

 ## Team